canonical/ubuntu-package-buildlog-info/README.rst

 * Code cleanup now that we have a working version
 * Write tests
-* Add support for querying PPAs
+* Complete support for querying PPAs
 * Add support for querying latest version of a package in a series if no version is specified
 * Create snapcraft.yaml to build a snap package for easy distribution